markfaulk350/SkidsteerCameraStick/README.md

 # SkidsteerCameraStick

 # Todo
+* Double check you wired the 3 way switch terminal correctly, you need to route to the resistor, then to data *
 * Double check the relay wiring
 * Create a chart with net classes on Github and trace widths for each component.
 Make it clean and easy to reference, then import into kicad net classes
 * Double check that the screw terminals are facing the right way